skirienkopanea/skirienkopanea.github.io/_posts/2021-04-2-linear-algebra.md

 ### Similar matrix

 * A is similar to B if there exists an invertible matrix P such that \\(A=PBP^{-1}\\)
-* Similar matrices have same eigenvalues, multiplicities, and eigenvectors.
+* Similar matrices have same eigenvalues, multiplicities.
 * A matrix A is diagonazilable if it can be expressed as a similar matrix that is a diagonal matrix.
   *  A must have n linearly independent vectors
   *  Which form a basis for \\(R^n\\)